Dream FM Network

 Dream FM Network was a radio network in the Philippines.
 It was founded in September 2004 as a radio arm of ABC Development Corporation (now TV5 Network, Inc.), and later on Interactive Broadcast Media.

-Dream FM Network shut down its national network in June 2011, with its Manila flagship station currently operated by Ultrasonic Broadcasting System as Energy FM.
+Dream FM Network shut down its national network in June 2011, with its Manila flagship station currently operated by Ultrasonic Broadcasting System as Energy FM since 2011 and its Davao station currently operated by TV5 Network as True FM since 2024.
 It currently operates DYKP as Boracay Beach Radio.

 History

 In September 2004, 11 months after Cojuangco took over the management of ABC, 106.7 was reformatted as Dream FM.
-The station aired in a smooth jazz format added up with R&B, Soul, Bossa Nova and House.
+The station aired in a smooth jazz format added up with R&B, soul, bossa nova and house music.
 The station branding was named after Dream Satellite TV, also owned by Cojuangco.

-After PLDT's media subsidiary MediaQuest Holdings, Inc. acquired TV5 and its affiliate ABC television stations from the consortium led by the Cojuangco group and Malaysia-based broadcaster Media Prima Berhad in March 2010, Dream FM and its regional stations were spun off to become Dream FM Network, led by former ABC stockholder Anton Lagdameo.
+After PLDT's media subsidiary MediaQuest Holdings, Inc. acquired TV5 and its affiliate ABC television stations from the consortium led by the Cojuangco group and Malaysian media conglomerate Media Prima Berhad in March 2010, Dream FM and its regional stations were spun off to become Dream FM Network, led by former ABC stockholder Anton Lagdameo.
 The ownership of the stations were transferred to Interactive Broadcast Media, after Cojuangco acquired a non-controlling share of the company.

 Dream FM Manila signed off at June 30, 2011, with the song, "Till We Meet Again" by Eric Benét.
 Its provincial stations were shut down a month before.
 In August 2011, it resumed its broadcast online through Hayag, but ceased its broadcast a few months later.
 In September 2011, Dream FM Boracay was rechristened as Boracay Beach Radio.
 On its website, it is described as a "part of the Dream FM Network".

-Energy FM Manila transferred to 106.7 on July 1, 2011.
+Energy FM Manila transferred to 106.7 FM on July 1, 2011 after 8 years on 91.5 FM (now Win Radio).
 The station is referred to as "Energy FM on Dream".
-This is a temporary partnership between Cojuangco and Ultrasonic Broadcasting System, which took part-ownership of the station.
+This is a temporary partnership between Cojuangco made an agreement with Ultrasonic Broadcasting System, signed an agreement with IBMI in which it would lease the station's airtime.

+On October 28, 2024, TV5 Network and Nation Broadcasting Corporation's announcement of moving its True FM brand to Bright Star-owned 105.9 FM, and forming True Network to handle all True FM's assets.
+As a result, its originally once owned Davao station will be re-acquired and be occupied once more, serving as its new home and frequency for True FM in Davao, albeit as a lease operator instead, marking its return to its original home after 13 years since the demise of Dream FM, and as its former frequency will be acquired by PCMC to officially operate Favorite Music Radio in November 2024.